Four-year-old girl dies of hunger in Gaza as Israel throttles food supply

 Razan died amid growing starvation in Gaza, with the flow of humanitarian aid severely reduced since the beginning of March, when Israeli authorities banned convoys from entering Gaza.

-That ban was partially lifted at the end of May, but aid agencies say the amounts reaching the territory far too little to sustain the population.
+That ban was partially lifted at the end of May, but aid agencies say the amounts reaching the territory are too little to sustain the population.

 Israel said it was halting shipments of aid into Gaza because Hamas was stealing and profiting from it – an allegation Hamas denies.
 Israeli agencies also say the United Nations has not picked up aid ready to move into Gaza.
 The UN in turn has said that Israeli forces frequently deny permission to move aid within Gaza, and that much more is waiting to be allowed in.